• Skip to primary navigation

 Jump to Recipe

-I grow (and eat) a lot of tomatoes!
+I grow (and eat) a lot of summer tomatoes!
 Nothing screams summer more than a ripe, juicy, sweet and tangy tomato.
 The possibilities are endless.
 Salads, pies, sandwiches and sauces.
-Although I enjoy the raw and fleeting flavour of a vine ripened tomato, I also enjoy baking them to concentrate their flavor and this tomato galette is the perfect summer treat!
+Although I enjoy the raw and fleeting flavor of a vine-ripened tomato, I also enjoy baking them to concentrate their flavor and this tomato galette is the perfect summer treat!

 1. In a food processor, add flour, salt and cubed butter.
 Pulse until you get a crumbly texture where the butter is about the side of a pea.